allanbeth/rollertec_controller/README.md

 ```

 **Note:**
 If you use GPIO, ensure you have the necessary permissions and libraries (e.g., `RPi.GPIO`).
+You may need to run as `sudo` for GPIO access.

 ---